Innominata88/CIA_Web/README.md

 - **Performance not improving**: Check if optimizations are enabled and working
 - **Gaze prediction confidence stuck at 100%**: Check camera movement tracking and velocity calculation
 - **No prefetches happening**: Verify gaze prediction is enabled and confidence threshold is met

----

-**Ready to experience the next generation of collaborative immersive analysis with intelligent adaptive streaming! 🚀**

-Navigate to http://localhost:8080 to explore your 3D data with cutting-edge adaptive streaming and ML-powered optimizations.